crh3675/nodeii/README.md

 It is our belief that __infrastructure__ should have minimal coupling and have no effect on how an __interface__ is built.
 The only connection from __interface__ to __infrastructure__ is the fact that __interface__ can invoke __entities__ in the processing files (formerly known as controllers for MVC folks).

 You should be able to remove __interface__ and keep all of your business logic intact.
 Even better, you should be able to create multiple __interfaces__ without having to mess with the __infrastructure__.
+You could actually create an __interfaces__ folder and have any of the following as sub-interfaces:

+- Web
+- CLI
+- API
+- Mobile

 Use __Services__ to extract functions for route processing.
 You may also think of these as __interface__ helpers.